projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int send_data(u16 size, u8 *data);

     Requests that the UART device begin transmitting characters.
-One or more bytes to be transmitted shall be supplied.
+One or more bytes to be transmitted shall be supplied by the sender.

-.. c:function:: int receive_data(u16 size, u8 *data);
+.. c:function:: int receive_data(u16 *size, u8 *data);

     Receive data from the UART.
-One or more bytes shall be supplied.
+The indicated number of bytes has been received.

 .. c:function:: int set_line_coding(u32 rate, u8 format, u8 parity, u8 data);